void-linux/void-packages/README.md

     $ tar xvf xbps-static-latest.<arch>.tar.xz -C ~/XBPS
     $ export PATH=~/XBPS/usr/sbin:$PATH

-A privileged group is required to be able to chroot with xbps-src, by default it's set to the `xbuilder` group, change this to your desired group:
+If your system does not support `user namespaces`, a privileged group is required to be able to use `xbps-uchroot(8)` with xbps-src, by default it's set to the `xbuilder` group, change this to your desired group:

     # chown root:<group> ~/XBPS/usr/sbin/xbps-uchroot.static
     # chmod 4750 ~/XBPS/usr/sbin/xbps-uchroot.static